benas35/AGENT-MODE-ERP-TEST/README.md

    > Magic links and OTP sign-ins will fail without the entries above.
 4. After deployment, verify `https://YOUR-PROD-DOMAIN/health` responds with `OK` and that refreshing deep links such as `/planner` succeeds.

+5. For observability, set `VITE_SENTRY_DSN`, `VITE_SENTRY_ENV`, and `VITE_COMMIT_SHA` (from your CI commit SHA) so runtime errors and performance traces are shipped to Sentry.
+The app will render normally without them but production deployments should include the values.

 ### Local Boot & Auth Diagnostics

 - `BootGuard` (`app/src/app/BootGuard.tsx`) blocks rendering and shows a red panel if `VITE_SUPABASE_URL` or `VITE_SUPABASE_ANON_KEY` are missing.